Isona/dirble/README.md

 # How to Use

-Download one of the precompiled binaries for your system, then run it from a terminal.
-By default Dirble looks for dirble_wordlist.txt in the directory containing the executable.
+Download one of the [precompiled binaries](https://github.com/nccgroup/dirble/releases/latest) for Linux or Windows, or compile the source using Cargo, then run it from a terminal.
+The default wordlist Dirble uses is dirble_wordlist.txt in the same directory as the executable.

 # Example Uses